LiLabAtVT/I2GDS2025/Group4/README.md

 # Analysis Pipeline

+The following steps outline the main pipeline to analyze the reads from the reference paper.
+The final results will allow you to see species types in each sample.

 ## Trim Galore

 Trim Galore is used to clean high-throughput sequencing reads by automatically trimming adapters and low-quality bases.
 It serves as a wrapper around Cutadapt and FastQC, combining adapter removal with quality control checks in a single step.
 By removing unwanted sequences and short or poor-quality reads, Trim Galore improves the overall accuracy and reliability of downstream analyses such as read alignment and assembly.